- a) coded-up a logic-bomb that would be financially disastrous to his former company

 So what has this got to do with running/administering a church web site.
 Everything.
 How many of us are in situations where one person holds all the keys?
 That is, the church’s web site is some mystery so you leave it entirely up to the otherwise not-so-social, not so visible geek who sits in the back corner of your church?
 Who owns your church’s domain names – and will that someone walk away with it one day if someone rubs him/her the wrong-way?

 At Redland Baptist, we keep this real simple.
-Secure information and ownership is distributed and monitored.
-For example, At the insistence of both Chuck Holton and myself, the Church took ownership of RedlandBaptist.org this past year.
-We did this because of so many situations we’ve heard of where a talented but dysfunctional geek would get rubbed-wrong and do something embarrassing to a church with their own domain name.
+Secure information and ownership are distributed and monitored.
+For example, At my insistence, the Church took ownership of RedlandBaptist.org this past year.
+I did this because of so many situations we’ve heard of where a talented but dysfunctional geek would get rubbed-wrong and do something embarrassing to a church with their own domain name.

-The concept of accountability is also practiced.
-Chuck Holton and I hold each other accountable – and both of us are answer to two of the Church’s staff members.
-One handles content, the other finances.
-Sensitive information is dispensed on a need-to-know basis.
-In order for someone to take over, he would have to get two of the other individuals involved to play along – provided our wives don’t catch wind of such a scheme.
+Taking the concept of accountability a bit further, it’s probably good to separate concerns among different people; such as the individual handling the accounting system also doesn’t work on the outward-facing web site.
+Similarly, sensitive information should be dispensed on a need-to-know basis.
+In order for someone to take over, they would have to get two of the other individuals involved to play along – provided our wives don’t catch wind of such a scheme.
 And considering my wife is from Pittsburgh, used to play hockey and is known at work as the “Solaris Queen” or the “Unix goddess” … I prefer to play it straight.

 In other words, we don’t put all our security eggs in one basket, and we’re not afraid to do the monitor one another thingie.